Stay up to date! Get our newsletter!

 Then Venice adds a second layer of complexity.
 The original maze is placed on top of an equally challenging maze made of water canals.

-Sometimes there’s a bridge; sometimes there isn’t.
+Sometimes there’s a bridge.
+Sometimes there isn’t.
 Sometimes there’s a landing for water transportation; sometimes there isn’t.
-On sixty random days (mostly in winter), the most direct route might be flooded.
+In addition, on sixty random days (mostly in winter), the most direct route might be flooded.

 Venice canal